russross/blackfriday/README.md

 It is not perfect due to limitations in xml2rfc version 2.
 Fully rendered HTML version [can be found here](http://miek.nl/go).

 See `mmark2rfc.md` as an example I-D for how to use mmark.
+Or see the rfc/ subdirectory with some April 1st RFC that have been typeset in mmark.

 It can currently output HTML5, XML2RFC v2 and XML2RFC v3 XML.
 Other output
 engines could be added.